-Ultimate blue cheese stuffed hamburgers are bold, juicy, beautiful, and cheesy with a touch of southern charm!
+These stuffed burgers are bold, juicy, beautiful, and cheesy.
+Stuffed with blue cheese and cheddar cheese, then topped with pimento cheese and bacon.
+These burgers belong to the meat lovers and cheese lovers.
 Whether it’s Memorial Day, July the 4th, cookout/bbq, game day, or any time, these hamburgers won’t let you down!

-You and your guests will fall in love with these perfectly seasoned hamburger patties that have been stuffed with a delightful tangy blue cheese/cheddar cheese mixture.
+These perfectly seasoned hamburger patties are stuffed with a delightful tangy blue cheese/cheddar cheese mixture.
 After cooking, top the patties with zesty pimento cheese and crispy cooked bacon.
 The pimento cheese will slowly start to melt over the hot hamburger patty.
 Add sliced tomato and lettuce for the final touches.
 In my opinion, these are so good that you don’t need to add any additional seasonings or condiments.
-Hamburger eye candy, people.
+This is hamburger eye candy, people.

 Use a good quality hamburger meat that’s slightly fatty such as an 80/20 ground chuck.
 For best results, use grass fed beef.
 Ever since we discovered the higher quality, better taste, and tenderness of grass fed beef, we are hooked.
 FarmFoodsMarket offers grass fed beef at reasonable prices.
 Plus you get to pick the farm where your beef comes from.
 How neat is that!